rust-bitcoin/rust-bitcoin/CONTRIBUTING.md

 first review PR on the conceptual level before focusing on code style or grammar fixes.

-### API changes

-The API of the following crates is almost stable.
-Changing it is supposed to be non-trivial.
-To assist in this effort ll PRs that change the public API of any these crates must include a patch to the `api/` text files.
-This should be a separate final patch to the PR that is the diff created by running `just check-api`.

-- `hashes`
-- `io`
-- `primitives`
-- `units`

-Check the [API text files](api/README.md) for more information on how to install the dependencies and create the text files.

 ### CI and Merging

 We use GitHub for CI as well to test the final state of each PR.